apache/superset/RESOURCES/FEATURE_FLAGS.md

 ## Stable

-These features flags are **safe for production** and have been tested.
+These features flags are **safe for production**.
+They have been tested and will be supported for the foreseeable future.

 [//]: # "PLEASE KEEP THE LIST SORTED ALPHABETICALLY"